namora-fernando/inflation-risk-analysis/README.md

 It demonstrates a complete **end-to-end data analytics workflow**, from data cleaning and exploratory analysis to **risk scoring and interactive visualization using Power BI**.

 > ⚠️ **Disclaimer**: <br>
-> The following exploratory analysis of this project is **descriptive in nature** and focuses on patterns observable directly in the data.
+> The following exploratory analysis of this project is **descriptive in nature** and focuses on patterns observable directly in the data. <br>
-> This project is **does not aim to provide economic policy recommendations or causal economic interpretation**.
+> This project is **does not aim to provide economic policy recommendations or causal economic interpretation**.  <br>
 > The primary objective is to showcase a full **data engineering, analytics, and dashboarding workflow**.

 ---